Click here to get this post in PDF

 What Actually Is Workers’ Compensation Insurance?

 Workers’ compensation insurance is a program that compensates employees for injuries or illnesses that arise at the workplace.
-The criteria of the program vary from state to state and have different rules for employers.
+The program’s criteria vary from state to state and have different rules for employers.

-If unfortunately, an employee is sickened on the job or passes through some accident then the workers’ compensation will pay for the medical expenses of the employee.
-Other than paying for the medical, at times they also compensate for the rehabilitation costs.
-If the employee wasn’t able to come on the work because of the severe injury, then workers’ comp also provide them lost wages (that may be two third of his wage).
+If, unfortunately, an employee is sickened on the job or passes through some accident, then the workers’ compensation will pay for the employee’s medical expenses.
+Other than paying for the medical, they sometimes compensate for the rehabilitation costs.
+If the employee can’t come to work because of the severe injury, workers’ comp also provides them lost wages (which may be two third of his wage).

 It helps to protect your business as it compensates for: